whitneyburton/portfolios/students/1608-back/matt-demarteau/20160201-matt-demarteau-M4.md

 *   [GitHub URL](https://github.com/turingschool-projects/briefcase/)
 *   [Production URL](https://turing-briefcase-production.herokuapp.com)

 Briefcase was a project where we brought the development of the Turing alumni page in-house.
-Although the site works functionally there were many areas that were improved.
+Although the site works functionally, there were many areas that were improved.
 Bringing the project in-house helped to streamline solving many of the functionality problems.
 The main focus for revamping the website was to make it easy for the user to upload a profile.
 We added whatever we could get from another app, called Census, to help with the process.
+Briefcase was one of my favorite projects at Turing.
+It really broght together everything we have learned since module one.
+We built a Rails backend with a React front end built on top.
+We used many JavaScript techneques and CSS designs for the front end as well as state management, AWS, and Postgresql database management on the backend.
+It was great to build something from the ground up with all the knowledge from the course.
+It was also great to have some design ideas being in the backend program for what where were supposed to deliver on the front end.
+The group was a great group to work with and I enjoyed putting in extra time to build a great product I am proud of.

 Reviewer: Nate